billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 One downside of this is that the tracer quantities will always have memory on the stack, even for runs without tracers.
 But I don't think this is a huge deal.
+Another downside is that there is an additional call to `SumFlux_TopOfCanopyInputs`, and it's slightly less obvious that the tracers and bulk are doing the same thing.

+Overall, I don't feel strongly about this, though, and could be convinced to go back to the earlier idea of moving all of these could-be-local variables into types.

 However: I probably will NOT apply this to fluxes that appear in state updates, because long-term, we may want to move these state updates to